AJN June Issue: Psychedelic-Assisted Therapy, Preventing Nonventilator Hospital-Acquired Pneumonia, More

 CE Feature: Overactive Bladder in Women

 This article provides an evidence-based review of the screening, assessment, and management of overactive bladder in women, many of whom do not seek help for the condition and try to self-manage its symptoms, which may inadvertently worsen them.
-Those with overactive bladder often experience related physical and psychological symptoms and report a poorer quality of […]
+Those with overactive bladder often experience related physical and psychological symptoms and report a poorer quality of life than other […]

 2017-03-27T09:34:06-04:00March 27th, 2017|Nursing|0 Comments